mehran1384/Calculator-width-Html-CSS-Bootstrap-And-Javascript/README.md

 # Calculator

-A simple Calculator App built with HTML, CSS, and JavaScript.
+A simple Calculator App built with HTML, CSS, BOOTSTRAP and JavaScript.
 It also has a Dark Mode.

 [click here to see calculator](https://mehran1384.github.io/Calculator-width-Html-CSS-Bootstrap-And-Javascript/).